User Guide (Latest)

 If the UDF can not be implemented by RAPIDS Accelerated UDFs or be automatically translated to Apache Spark operations, the RAPIDS Accelerator has an experimental feature to transfer only the data it needs between GPU and CPU inside a query operation, instead of falling this operation back to CPU.
 This feature can be enabled by setting spark.rapids.sql.rowBasedUDF.enabled to true.

 This can come down to a number of factors.
 The GPU version often compresses data in smaller chunks to get more parallelism and performance.
 This can result in larger files in some instances.
 We have also seen instances where the ordering of the data can have a big impact on the output size of the files.
 Spark tends to prefer sort based joins, and in some cases sort based aggregations, whereas the GPU versions are all hash based.
 This means that the resulting data can come out in a different order for the CPU and the GPU.
-This is not wrong, but can make the size of the output data different because of compression.
+This isn’t wrong, but can make the size of the output data different because of compression.
 Users can turn on spark.rapids.sql.hashOptimizeSort.enabled to have the GPU try to replicate more closely what the output ordering would have been if sort were used, like on the CPU.

 Copy